orangejuice/blog/data/activity/book-非暴力沟通-2021/record.en.md

 date: 2023-07-30 03:17:57+08:00
 douban:
   rating: 8.7
-  subtitle: "[US] Marshall Rosenberg / 2021 / Huaxia Publishing House"
+  subtitle: Marshall Rosenberg / 2021 / Huaxia Publishing House
   history:
     - date: 2023-07-30 03:17:57
-      comment: Via tw, Xue Zou mentioned 'irritating ways of talking', and recommended that everyone learn from the book 'Nonviolent Communication'.
-That's right, this book is not for “reading”, but for “practice”.
-The book is not about teaching people how to become slick or even thick-skinned, but about teaching you how to communicate correctly and avoid misunderstandings.
-Remember, verbal content only accounts for 7% of total information in communication, voice / tone accounts for 38%, and body language accounts for 55%.
-In other words, pure text communication without visual and auditory aids (like on Twitter) will lose 93% of information.
-At this time, expressing emotional information of non-verbal content in words becomes extremely important.
+      comment: >-
+        Via Twitter, Xue Song mentioned the "annoying way of talking," recommending everyone to learn from the book "Nonviolent Communication."

+        Yes, that's right, this book is not just to be "read," but a textbook to be "practiced" with.

+        It also doesn't teach you how to be smooth or even unscrupulous but teaches you how to communicate correctly and avoid misunderstandings.

+        It's important to know that text content only accounts for 7% of the total information in communication, voice/tone accounts for 38%, and body language 55%.

+        This means that in pure text communication (like on Twitter), 93% of the information is lost.

+        At this point, expressing the emotional content of non-textual information becomes crucial.
       status: todo
 ---

-Via tw, Xue Zou mentioned 'irritating ways of talking', and recommended that everyone learn from the book 'Nonviolent Communication'.
-That's right, this book is not for “reading”, but for “practice”.
-The book is not about teaching people how to become slick or even thick-skinned, but about teaching you how to communicate correctly and avoid misunderstandings.
-Remember, verbal content only accounts for 7% of total information in communication, voice / tone accounts for 38%, and body language accounts for 55%.
-In other words, pure text communication without visual and auditory aids (like on Twitter) will lose 93% of information.
-At this time, expressing emotional information of non-verbal content in words becomes extremely important. / via tw Maggie; I think Americans are very talented.
-I've always felt I spoke badly since I was young.
-However, after encountering the American-book 'Nonviolent Communication', it felt like a great treasure.
-After half a year of practical application, it feels so useful.
+Via Twitter, Xue Song mentioned the "annoying way of talking," recommending everyone to learn from the book "Nonviolent Communication."

+Yes, that's right, this book is not just to be "read," but a textbook to be "practiced" with.

+It also doesn't teach you how to be smooth or even unscrupulous but teaches you how to communicate correctly and avoid misunderstandings.

+It's important to know that text content only accounts for 7% of the total information in communication, voice/tone accounts for 38%, and body language 55%.

+This means that in pure text communication (like on Twitter), 93% of the information is lost.

+At this point, expressing the emotional content of non-textual information becomes crucial. / via Twitter, Maggie thinks Americans are very impressive.
+I've always felt bad about how I spoke since I was young.
+It wasn't until I found the American-written "Nonviolent Communication" that I felt like I found a treasure, and after practicing it for half a year, I found it incredibly useful.